Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 ![gif](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.2%20and%204.3/assets/test.gif)

 **Notes:**
-* ~~Currently full movie title strings need to be input to search by, the substring functionality was not retained upon the last minute move from MySQL to PostgreSQL.~~ Substrings are back, now searching by Genre and Year are also implemented, and rating counts and averagee ratings are now displayed on each movie card.
+* ~~Currently full movie title strings need to be input to search by, the substring functionality was not retained upon the last minute move from MySQL to PostgreSQL.~~ Substrings are back, now searching by Genre and Year are also implemented, and rating counts and average ratings are now displayed on each movie card.
 * No cover images are passed for the movie cards, instead a uniform "No image" image is displayed.
 A functionality that sources urls for movie covers could be implemented with more time.

 ### Some technical info